curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 "Ok, but I'm not really the hat-"

 She continued,
 > “-Do you know the difference between a therapist and a spiritual guide, Dan?
 The therapist asks for payment in cash and the spiritual guide asks for payment in lifeblood.
 You are the product and I'm hosting this religious service.
 So let's begin this baptism.
-We’re going to set you up with a bank account so you can participate in our set of realities.
+We’re going to set you up with a bank account so you can participate in this set of realities.

 *Listen carefully: I assume your consent.
 To fully participate, you have to stop listening and not understand.
-To remove your consent, leave this.*
+To remove your consent, stop consuming.*

 Elidad opened a visualization device to her left and initialized the prompt.
 The prompt form started as a dynamic kind of empty, spread across unknowable unknowns.
 Before getting intimate with details, the form needed to marry itself to one reality - a platonic relationship.
 The form's unnamed contents were hidden from Dan, who was squirming quietly, wondering when he was supposed to talk.
 Eli stared intently at the visualization, navigated devices for a few seconds, then asked, "So Dan, when did you exit your last reality?"